Kotlin/KEEP/proposals/KEEP-0462-rich-errors.md

 }
 ```

-While this restriction requires more verbosity in error handling, it is for the better as it prevents programming mistakes and encourages proper error handling.
+While handling this warning requires more verbosity in error handling, it is for the better as it prevents programming mistakes and encourages proper error handling.
 Moreover, we do not expect different error types to be merged often as different steps of the chain usually perform different tasks and may produce a different set of errors.

 Another possible source of ambiguity could be demonstrated with the following example: